-Your rings cut, setting and stone should be a reflection of your personal style and taste.
+Your ring’s cut, setting and stone should be a reflection of your personal style and taste.
 Start shopping early.
 Give yourself a minimum of two months before your wedding to shop and pick out your wedding rings.
-Things like engraving can take up to a full month (sometimes longer in the busier wedding months) so make sure to factor that into your timeline.
-Don't feel like you have to make a decision on the first trip.
-A lot of jewellery stores understand that you will need to make multiple trips before you and your fiancé commit to the final product.
+Things like engraving can take up to a full month (sometimes longer in the busier wedding months) so factor that into your timeline.
+Don’t feel like you have to make a decision on the first trip.
+A lot of jewellery stores understand that you will need to make multiple trips before you and your fianc commit to the final product.

 Set aside approximately 2% of your total wedding budget for your wedding rings.
-Gold bands are considerable less expensive than platinum, which is a very popular choice for wedding rings.
+Gold bands are considerably less expensive than platinum, which is a very popular choice for wedding rings.
 However, if your budget is a factor, try going for white gold instead of platinum.
-If you can't afford the rings you have your heart set on, get some simple wedding bands and upgrade on your fifth wedding anniversary.
+If you can’t afford the rings your heart is set on, get some simple wedding bands and upgrade on your fifth wedding anniversary.

 While there are a lot of people who believe the bride and groom should have matching wedding bands, this is not a necessity.
 You could have extremely different ideas on what you like and what you think would look good on your hand.
 If you do want something that matches, look for rings that share some features like mixed metals but different decorations.

 Last but certainly not least: there is a good possibility that your hands will swell some on your wedding day with heat, nerves and/or stress.
 Get your wedding rings sized well in advance but don’t finalize your ring size in the morning, after working out or when you are really hot/cold.
 These are times when most people’s hands swell.
 Plan ahead and try on your wedding rings one last time a couple of days before your wedding to make sure the fit is still good.